 - Acting for a leading manufacturer and distributor of confectionary products in a trade mark enforcement programme relating to unauthorised packaging of trade-marked products.

 - Acting for a multinational distributor of energy drinks in a multi-jurisdictional trade mark dispute.
-If you're in need of our supportive trademark lawyers for your business, let us know by contacting us today.

 - Acting for a multinational pharmaceutical company in a series of trade mark disputes relating to a range of branded nutritional supplements.